Stand Together Trust

 What They Don't Fund

 Stand Together Trust does not publicly disclose specific exclusions or restrictions on funding areas.
-However, their funding is clearly focused on organizations that align with their "principles of human progress," which emphasizes bottom-up solutions, individual empowerment, and free-market approaches.
-Organizations should ensure their proposals align with these philosophical principles.
+However, their funding is clearly focused on organisations that align with their "principles of human progress," which emphasises bottom-up solutions, individual empowerment, and free-market approaches.
+Organisations should ensure their proposals align with these philosophical principles.

 Governance and Leadership

-Founder and Chairman: Charles G. Koch - Billionaire co-owner and CEO of Koch Industries, founded the organization in 2014, has donated an estimated $1.8 billion to nonprofit causes over his lifetime
+Founder and Chairman: Charles G. Koch - Billionaire co-owner and CEO of Koch Industries, founded the organisation in 2014, has donated an estimated $1.8 billion to nonprofit causes over his lifetime

 Leadership Philosophy: Brian Hooks advocates for "multi-year, unrestricted grants—essentially handing nonprofits the keys and saying, 'We believe in you; go make an impact.'"
 He has stated: "Trust-based philanthropy says, 'Hey, what if we eased up a bit and actually listened to the folks who are doing the work?'
 This approach involves fewer strings and more trust."